aleene/OFFFolksonomy/README.md

 - version: the version of the tag

 **Returns:**
 A completion block with a Result enum (success or failure).
 The associated value for success is a FSNM.TagVersion struct and for the failure an Error.
 The FSNM.TagVersion struct has the variables: product (String), the barcode of the product; k(String) the key of the tag; v (String) the value of the tag; version (Int) the version number of the tag; editor (String) the editor of this version; last_edit (String) the edit date of this version; comment (String) the associated comment for this version.

 ## Testing
 You can reuse the tests.

+## To Be Done
+* error handling is at the moment rudimentary
+* extend the support for owner
+* auth by cookie is not implemented

 ## Requirements
 The demo application has been tested under: